DTrXuan/my_cv/index.md

 ## About

-I am an experienced Automotive Embedded Engineer with four years of work in the field.
-I'm skilled at creating and improving software for car engines and denox systems.
-I'm good at working with others and know a lot about communication, microprocessors, and diagnostic tools, which are important in the car industry.
+I have four years of experience as an Automotive Embedded Engineer.
+I am good at creating, testing , verifying and validating to enhance software for car engines and denox systems.
+I am good at teamwork which is crucial in automotive industry .
+I am profiency working in English and have process and quality awareness in software development, and strong programming skills in C/C++.
+Additionally, my familiarity with CAN, LIN, and UDS on CAN, along with my understanding of hardware design, make me a valuable asset in the field.
+I'm open to furthering my knowledge in areas such as Function Safety or Security if needed, further enhancing my potential contributions to the automotive embedded engineering domain.
+I am a self-motivated, lifelong learner who is constantly keen to increase my knowledge and abilities.

-Right now, I am working on a Diagnostic Stack to meet the requirements of a JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool
+Right now, I am working on a Diagnostic Stack to meet the requirements of a JOEM for their ECU/DCU, enabling communication with their Diagnostic tester tool.

-Outside of work, I enjoy trying new technology and building things as a hobby.
-This helps me learn and use my engineering skills.
+Outside of work, I enjoy trying new technologies and engaging in hands-on projects as a DIY or investigating OpenSource.
+This hobby helps my professional learning journey, enabling me to apply my engineering skills in innovative and practical ways.

 ---